 Want to know the best tips and tricks as a beginner in Valheim?
 This Viking-themed survival game managed to hijack everone's free time earlier this year and it continues to do so with the major Hearth & Home update that was released recently.
 Valheim has more clever, satisfying and punishing content than ever for you to discover through trial and error.

-This Valheim guide is filled with essential tips and tricks to help you to master the game, covering everything from weapons to building, from boss battles to boar taming.
-I guarantee you'll learn something new.
+If you're finding the game's massive world daunting, this Valheim guide is filled with essential tips and tricks to help you to master the game, covering everything from weapons to building, from boss battles to boar taming.
+We have everything to get you started.

 Valheim tips and tricks: a beginner's guide